DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/README.md

 The emergency vehicle's information is provided in the last row.
 The "lat_or" and "lon_or" represent the latitude and longitude of its origin, while its destination is included in the "lat_des" and "lon_des" columns.

-Furthermore, the employed distances between the corresponding nodes of each scenario are included in the [distances](https://github.com/DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/tree/00f4b4d955f500349154f786af01098f8c7eb8cb/data/distances) folder.
+Furthermore, the employed distances between the corresponding nodes of each scenario are included in the [distances](https://github.com/DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/tree/00f4b4d955f500349154f786af01098f8c7eb8cb/data/distances) folder organized into 3 files based on the value of t.
 We append each scenario's name by a variable m &isin; \{bicycle, car, motorcycle, pedestrian, truck\} that denotes the employed mode of transportation.

 ## Results